sheepolata/ColonyLifeSim/README.md

 #### Using pipenv ([link](https://github.com/pypa/pipenv)) (recommended)

-Install pipenv is not installed using
+Install pipenv is not installed, using
 ```sh
 pip install pipenv
 ```

-Run
+Run, in the project's root directory :
 ```sh
 pipenv install --dev
 ```